-Theorem 1 is significant for various reasons.
+We reiterate here that Theorem 1 is significant for various reasons.
 First, it can be considered the noisy-input counterpart to Dobriban & Wager (2018); Hastie et al. (2022), which works with noisy outputs instead.
-Second, it is one of the few results that do not require high dimensional well-conditioned covariance (Cheng & Montanari, 2022).
+Second, it is one of the few results that do not require high dimensional well-conditioned covariance.
+Cheng & Montanari (2022) consider more general ill-conditioned covariance but for the output noise setting.
 Third, it generalizes Sonthalia & Nadakuditi (2023) to higher rank settings.
-Further, Theorem 1 estimates the test error in terms of the test instance instead of the generalization error.
-The latter is the expectation of the test error over a distribution of test instances.
-This is significant since it allows us to work with arbitrary test data in \mathcal{V} , provide results for distribution shift, and provide insights for data augmentation.
+Fourth, it is one of five results that are empirically verified using real data (Wei et al., 2022; Loureiro et al., 2021b;a; Paquette et al., 2022).

 Out-of-Distribution and Out-of-Subspace Generalization.
 Theorem 1 can be used to understand OOD and out-of-subspace test error.
 For the former, Corollary 1 below bounds the change in generalization error in terms of in-subspace distribution shift.
+It follows from Theorem 3 in Appendix C, which expresses the change in test error in terms of test instances.

 Corollary 1 is interesting as it implies that out-of-distribution error is primarily governed by the different between the means and covariances of the two distributions.
 Since these are relatively constant (population means and covariance changes slightly based on the data), this implies that in practice the error curves versus c are very similar.
+We see this in our experimental results.
 So far, we have considered in-subspace distributional shifts.
 However, the distributional shift can take the test data out of the low-dimensional subspace \mathcal{V} .
+For such cases, we bound the change in test error using Theorem 4 in Appendix C. Theorem 4 shows us the surprising result that even if our test data is not in the subspace, we can exhibit double descent.
+This is also verified experimentally in the next section.